CapricanDRJ/HadesStarCommunityData/docs/corp/6db23201f00670abe532f02a8fc28e109f95d673ef31ca1df7362c0a6c45dd2f/index.md

 ```
 ∆ We are Corporation Vossk, Squadrons of the 9th Legion.
 We have come
  to bring order to the galaxy and crush all who oppose the Empire.
 Jo
-in us or prepare to meet your destiny.}
+in us or prepare to meet your destiny.
 ```
 ### [Discord](https://discord.gg/https://discord.gg/XV3P836s)
 ### Whitestar Bonus ❌